 13 THINGS YOU DIDN’T KNOW ABOUT DUBAI

-Dubai is certainly a holiday hot spot (in both senses of the word!) and with sizzling summer temperatures topping 40 degrees and mercury staying between 25 and 30 throughout the rest of the year, you can pretty much guarantee amazing weather.
+Dubai is certainly a holiday hotspot (in both senses of the word) and with sizzling summer temperatures topping 40 degrees and mercury staying between 25 and 30 throughout the rest of the year, you can pretty much guarantee amazing weather.
 It's spectacular cityscape, gorgeous beaches, world-class malls and bustling markets make it one of the most magnificent places to visit in the world.
-So if you're heading to this hotspot, here are 13 things you didn't know about Dubai...
+And you’ll find a host of cheap fun things to do in Dubai while you’re there, too.
+So if you're heading to this dazzling destination and want to know more, here are 13 things you didn't know about Dubai...

 You'll find everything you need to know with our advice for travelling to Dubai.

 If you're looking for an exciting day out with a difference, one of Dubai's most popular and oldest-running attractions is camel racing – of course!
 The early start will certainly be worth it once you step foot on the sun-kissed desert in preparation for the colourful camels to set off on their way.
 The Al Marmoum Racetrack hosts weekly events between September and April - even more reason to book that winter sun holiday!